UnexomWid/SudoF4/README.md

 # Yay!

 No more shitty hooks.
-Just press `Win + F4` and the current window will be sent into the depths the void: completely and utterly.
+Just press `Win + F4` and the current window will be sent into the depths of the void: completely and utterly.

 Despite its name, SudoF4 only works on Windows.